|Willow River State Park

 Far left side of the Mez.
 Look for a belay bolt beneath it, and a gravelly, slick rock ramp of doom that would shoot you off into the rocks and water if you let it.

 Avoid cutting right onto the route that branches at the 3-4 bolt.
-This is a closed project.
-Please respect the equipper of the route - written September 2012.
-Message me for questions, please.
+This is the new (as of summer 2013) and amazing Reqiuem!

 Draws.
 Maybe 10 or 12.